-The best action cameras are made by GoPro, but even they have their limitations.
-That's where the best GoPro accessories come in.
-These add-ons, which include cases, lenses, batteries, and external microphones, not only let you take better video with your GoPro, but also let you use it in more extreme environments, such as deeper beneath the waves, or perched high up on a tree.
+There's no question that the GoPro is the best action camera, but the best GoPro accessories can make it even better.
+These add-ons, which include cases, lenses, batteries, and external microphones, not only let you take better photos and video with your GoPro, but also let you use it in more extreme environments, such as deeper beneath the waves, or perched high up on a tree.

 - Best GoPro cameras: Which is best for you?